Impact of the One Big Beautiful Bill Act on Financial Aid

 Undergraduate Students

-- Existing students with a Federal Direct loan disbursed before July 1, 2026, can continue under the current limits until the completion of their current program or for up to three additional years, whichever comes first.
+• Students with a Federal Direct loan disbursed at Fordham before July 1, 2026, can continue borrowing under current limits through program completion or three additional years, whichever comes first.

 Graduate Students